scorpionmit01/homebridge-jewish-calendar/README.md

 # "Jewish Calendar" Plugin

-This Switch creates a series of Contact Switches that you can use in Automation related to the Hebrew Calendar.
+This Plugin creates a series of Contact Switches that you can use in Automation related to the Hebrew Calendar.
 The heavy lift of this is from he-date and sun-calc.
 The rest was just calculating the various events.

 Example config.json: